PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Methodology and Computational Framework

 \subsection{Numerical Procedure}

-Based on the optimization equation formulated in accordance with the track design rules and the PGD, the computational procedure is illustrated in the following figures.
-First, the initial segmental height differences and the corresponding cost function value are calculated.
-Then, using a randomly assigned initial gradient, the segmental height differences are updated, and the $z$-coordinates of all points are recalculated based on these updated values.
+Based on the optimization equation formulated in accordance with the track design rules and the PGD algorithm, the computational procedure is illustrated in figure~\ref{figure2}.
+Firstly, the initial segmental height differences and the corresponding cost function value are calculated.
+Then, using a assigned initial gradient to update segmental height differences, and the $z$-coordinates of all points are recalculated based on these updated values.

-Subsequently, the PGD algorithm enters an iterative loop.
+Subsequently, the program enters the PGD algorithm iterative loop.
 At each iteration, it first checks whether the slope of each track segment falls within the specified bounds.
 If any segment's slope exceeds the upper or lower limits, the projection method is applied to map it back into the feasible range.
-Using the projected slope values, the segmental height differences are updated, followed by recalculating the $z$-coordinates of all points.
+Using the projected slope values, to update the segmental height differences, followed by recalculating the $z$-coordinates of all points.

 The cost function is then evaluated again, and the height differences are further updated.
 This process repeats until the change in the cost function value converges to a predefined threshold.
 At that point, the final $z$ for all points on the track are determined.